Time for coffee and tea

 Coffee is one of the top five commodity exports moving through world trade channels, an indication of its widespread use.
 Almost every other person you meet is probably a coffee drinker.
 We drink coffee to wake us up in the morning and to carry us through most of our day.

-Recent research has shown, however, that consumption of coffee and caffeine (there are other non-coffee drinks that contain caffeine, like tea) does more than wake you up — it can help you lose weight.
+Recent research has shown, however, that consumption of coffee and caffeine (there are other non-coffee drinks that contain caffeine, such as tea and coke) does more than wake you up — it can help you lose weight.

-Much of the research actually involved the relationship of coffee and caffeine consumption to diabetes, and many of the studies did find evidence that coffee consumption can reduce the risk of type-2 diabetes or improve normal metabolism of glucose, or both.
-The coffee and diabetes relationship is explored in another article.
+Much of the research activity looked into the relationship of coffee weight loss and caffeine consumption to diabetes, and many of the studies found evidence that coffee consumption can reduce the risk of type-2 diabetes, improve normal metabolism of glucose, or both.
+The Tea diabetes and green tea weight loss relationships are explored in another article.

-The research, however, found that consumption of ground caffeinated coffee appeared to have an independent relationship with weight loss.
-The findings implied that the caffeine present in coffee help people decrease body weight.
+The coffee research, however, found that consumption of ground caffeinated coffee appeared to have an independent relationship with weight loss.
+The findings implied that the caffeine present in coffee may help people to decrease body weight.

 This suggestion finds some support from the results of a recent, larger study over a 12-year period, which determined that those who increased their consumption of caffeine or caffeinated coffee were less likely to gain weight.
 The weight loss measured was relatively modest, but the correlation was well established.